patches

 Garrison Cap Patches

-Now this only a recent decision in our unit to all wear the early and lets face it nice and more popular (both then and now) blue parachute patch.
-Not the combined Parachute and glider patch that no paratrooper was happy about wearing, after all the gliders were loving name 'death crates', Parachutist were known to draw cartoons of crashed gliders with the occupants all dead on the ground.
-So when this combine patch was requested to be worn by all members of the 101st, it was first ignored by most paratroopers, it wasn't until August 1944 that is was ordered to be worn instead of the old one.
-Even then some troopers still managed to stay under the radar and didn't change.
-Others took a dim view of the patch and would wear it not level, so it looked like the glider was plummeting straight towards the ground... such was the view of these planes!
+A recent decision in our unit is to all wear the early and, let's face it, nicer and more popular (both then and now) blue parachute patch.
+Not the combined Parachute & Glider patch that no paratrooper was happy about wearing; after all the gliders were lovingly named 'coffin crates', and who wants to be associated with that?!?
+Parachutist were known to draw cartoons of crashed gliders with the occupants all dead on the ground.
+So when this combination patch was requested to be worn by all members of the 101st, it was ignored by most paratroopers at first; it wasn't until August 1944 that it was ordered to be worn instead of the old "parachute only" patch.
+Even then some troopers still managed to stay under the radar and didn't change over.
+Others took a dim view of the patch and would wear it tilted so it looked like the glider was plummeting straight towards the ground... such was the view of these planes!

-Even the early blue Parachute Patch came in a series of variants, not including the red ones for field artillery.
-It came in a nice felt type, type A in both light blue and type B which came in the normal light blue and an odd looking dark blue.
+Even the early blue Parachute Patch came in a series of variants; not limited to the red ones for field artillery.
+It came in a nice type A felt, in both light blue and type B felt which came in the normal light blue and an odd looking dark blue.
 Although this looks very wrong, it was both made and worn.
-However if you opt for this dark blue patch, expect to be answering questions about its colour for ever more.
-I can almost guarantee that nobody will believe you it was worn war time, they are sure to tell you its wrong and probably that it never existed!
-So be warned
+However, if you opt for this dark blue patch, expect to be answering questions about its colour for ever more.
+I can almost guarantee that nobody will believe it was worn during wartime; they are sure to tell you it's wrong and probably that it never existed!
+So be warned...

 Left - Felt version